MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-plan-setup.md

 Before you begin setting up Microsoft Intune, review the [Planning guide](intune-planning-guide.md).
 The planning guide helps you to plan your move or migration to Intune.

-The planning guide also provides information in the following areas:
+The planning guide also helps you address these areas:

-- What are some of the common objectives for device management
+- What are some of the common objectives for device management?
-- How to address potential licensing needs
+- How to address potential licensing needs?
-- How to handle personally owned devices
+- How to handle personally owned devices?
-- How to review current policies and infrastructure
+- How to review current policies and infrastructure?
-- What are some examples of creating a rollout plan
+- What are some examples of creating a rollout plan?

 ## 1 - Review the Supported Configurations